 These things often make people uncomfortable.
 An online offering that ignores these, and other, well-established rules of the online culture are bound to fail, just as surely as the foreigner trying to open a store in Japan without knowing that country’s culture.
 There’s no law that says you can’t break the rules, but the Internet’s distinct culture makes it taboo.
 Breaking people’s taboos is no way to make them comfortable and want to come back to your site, or stay on your mailing list.

 Take your time to observe and learn the net’s culture, and your online customers will want to stick around for a while.

 – – –

-The site is long defunct, even though they were right: web site quality really needed improvement!
+The site is long gone, even though they were right: web site quality really needed, and many cases still needs, vast improvement!